Decentralized-ID/decentralized-id.github.io/README.md

 This is a gathering of educational materials around decentralized, self-sovereign, and blockchain identity.
 Its an index for research, training, developers, students, end-users, investors, and the enterprise to more easily learn and navigate the decentralized identity landscape.

-**NOTE: This repository is in the process of moving to [decentralized-id/decentralized-id.github.io](https://github.com/decentralized-id/decentralized-id.github.io) so that it can become a community developed website [decentralized-id.com](https://decentralized-id.com).
-For now this is still the most current version of the page.
-There will be further notice, here, at a later time.**
+**NOTE: This repository is in the process of restructuring, along its way to [decentralized-id/decentralized-id.github.io](https://github.com/decentralized-id/decentralized-id.github.io), to become a community developed website [decentralized-id.com](https://decentralized-id.com).**

+**There will be further notice, here, at a later time.**

 ![](https://i.imgur.com/9KpJRDr.png)